rise8-us/delivery-playbooks/docs/content/practices/strategic-planning.md

 Align teams on a shared vision while allowing flexibility in execution

-* Use real-time data to refine near-term plans and validate mid-term bets
+* Use real-time data to test near-term hypotheses and refine mid-term or long-term hypotheses
 * Encourage innovation while maintaining focus on delivering value today
 * Reassess priorities regularly to ensure ongoing alignment with mission goals